 E-Maj is totally compatible with the use of the different PostgreSQL integrated physical replication modes (WAL archiving and PITR, asynchronous and synchronous Streaming Replication).
 Indeed, all E-Maj objects hosted in the instance are replicated like all other objects of the instance.

-However, because of the way PostgreSQL manages sequences, the sequences’ current values may be a little forward on slave instances than on the master instance.
+However, because of the way PostgreSQL manages sequences, the sequences’ current values may be a little forward on secondary instances than on the primary instance.
 For E-Maj, this may lightly overestimate the number of log rows in general statistics.
 But there is no consequence on the data integrity.

 Integrated logical replication¶

 Starting with version 10, PostgreSQL includes logical replication mechanisms.
 The replication granularity is the table.
-The publication object used in logical replication is quite close to the E-Maj tables group concept, except that a publication cannot contain sequences.
+The publication object used with the logical replication is quite close to the E-Maj tables group concept, except that a publication cannot contain sequences.